Search the Graduate POS Manual

 Environmental Field Experience

-You design, in consultation with your assigned program adviser or major professor, a self-tailored core of interdisciplinary courses that allow you to pursue fields of knowledge relevant to your writing project.
+You design, in consultation with your assigned program advisor or major professor, a self-tailored core of interdisciplinary courses that allow you to pursue fields of knowledge relevant to your writing project.
 Selections can be made from any ISU courses outside the English Department with an environmental focus.
 These courses may be at the graduate level; they may also be 300- or 400-level undergraduate courses that are used in accordance with English Department and Graduate College Policy.
-The Petition for Approval of Environmental Courses Outside English must be completed, signed by your assigned program adviser or major professor, signed by the CWE area coordinator, and submitted to the Graduate Program Staff Assistant (required before the DPS, POS documentation, and the POSC Form in AccessPlus will be approved).
+The MFA program’s Petition for Approval of Environmental Courses Outside English must be completed, signed by your assigned program advisor or major professor, signed by the CWE area coordinator, and submitted to the Graduate Program Administrative Assistant for POSC approval.
 You provide an overview and rationale for your selection of outside courses as well as an argument for how each course contributes to your understanding of environment and thus is relevant to your plan of study.

 - Train writers in the process, craft, aesthetic, and professional demands of creative writing, including grounding in all major literary genres: poetry, fiction, literary nonfiction, and scriptwriting.